-Mr. Law was appointed to the Board of Country View Berhad ("CVB") on 27 March 2002.
-He holds a Bachelor of Arts (majoring in Economics) from the University of Manitoba, Canada.
-He is currently involved and sits on the Board of various family-controlled companies which are mainly engaged in the business of property investment and housing development.

-He is a director of several other private limited companies.
-He does not hold directorship in any other listed issuer or public companies.

-He attended all 5 board meetings held during the financial year ended 30 November 2022.
-He is the younger brother of Mr. Law Kit Tat, an Executive Director of CVB.
-He has interests in certain companies carrying on similar businesses/trades as the CVB Group.
-During the financial year up to the date of this Report, he has not been involved in any new business which will give rise to competition/conflict with the current business of the Group.
-He has no convictions for offences within the past 5 years (other than traffic offences, if any) and there was no public sanction or penalty imposed by the relevant regulatory bodies during the financial year.
+Law Kee Kong Mr. Law was appointed to the Board of Country View Berhad ("CVB") on 27 March 2002.
+He • 61 years of age holds a Bachelor of Arts (majoring in Economics) from the University of Manitoba, Canada.
+Malaysian He is currently involved and sits on the Board of various family-controlled companies which Male are mainly engaged in the business of property investment and housing development.
+Non-Independent He is a director of several other private limited companies.
+He does not hold directorship in Non-Executive Director any other listed issuer or public companies.
+He attended all 5 board meetings held during the financial year ended 30 November 2023.
+Member Remuneration Committee He is the younger brother of Mr. Law Kit Tat, an Executive Director and major shareholder of CVB.
+He has interests in certain companies carrying on similar businesses/trades as the CVB Nomination Committee Group.
+During the financial year up to the date of this Report, he has not been involved in any new business which will give rise to competition/conflict with the current business of the Audit and Risk Group.
+He has no convictions for offences within the past 5 years (other than traffic offences, Management Committee if any) and there was no public sanction or penalty imposed by the relevant regulatory bodies during the financial year.
 He directly holds 3,000,000 ordinary shares of the Company.